olimpiada/oitimetool-bin/readme.txt

   OITimeTool --- Time Measurement Tool for the Polish Olympiad in Informatics
 -------------------------------------------------------------------------------

--- Current Status --

-The new time measurement technology will be tested during various stages of the competition in 2011/12 season.

 -- Usage on Windows --

 1. Download the package and extract it somewhere, for example to C:\OITIMETOOL.